verbb/workflow/docs/feature-tour/reviewers.md

-# Reviews
+# Reviewers
-Reviews exists as an optional middle-step in the editor-publisher approval workflow.
+Reviewers exists as an optional middle-step in the editor-publisher approval workflow.
 This provides a means to have multiple reviewing parties, before finally approving and publishing a change.

 To visualise this, let's take an example hierarchy:
 - Junior Editor